JulioEvencio/JulioEvencio/README.md

 # Hello, world! 👋

 Hi, My name is Júlio Igreja and I'm a software developer.
-I currently work as a Digibee developer at the GFT Group.
 I also like to explore game development during my free time.
 In addition, I am studying Information Systems at IFMA (Federal Institute of Maranhão) and I have the AWS (Cloud Practitioner) certification, which gives me a solid foundation in cloud computing.

 ## My Skills